bsmg/beat-saber-community-wiki/support.md

 If a window pops up saying `GetThreadContext Failed` and/or you hear a Windows error sound, you may have software on your PC that's breaking Beat Saber mods.
 Many third-party anti-cheat software like ESEA and FaceIt disrupt BSIPA from applying mods to Beat Saber, even when not running.
 Some Anti-Virus software also exhibit similar behavior.

 We're working on a more permanent solution, but at the moment you need to do the following steps:
-1. Uninstall the anti-cheat software
+1. Uninstall the anti-cheat software.
-2. Reboot your PC
+2. Reboot your PC.
-3. Verify files in Steam, or reinstall the game on Oculus Home
+3. Verify files in Steam, or reinstall the game on Oculus Home.

 This should fix the problem.

 ### 2.2 The desktop window and headset view are completely black upon running the game, or a Unity crash window pops up on screen.
-This one is simple: verify files if you have the game on Steam, or reinstall the game on Oculus Home.
+This one is simple: verify files if you have the game on Steam, or reinstall the game on Oculus Home, if you're reinstalling refer to [4.1](#4-1-backing-up-custom-content)
 This seems to happen when upgrading Beat Saber to 0.13 from 0.12 and having mods installed previously, but not to users with clean installs of the game.
 > We're trying to get to the bottom of this problem but we have insufficient data.
 If you got the Unity crash window and you'd like to help us, please navigate to `%AppData%\..\LocalLow\Hyperbolic Magnetism\` (copy-paste it into your address bar) and see if there's anything in the `Crashes` folder.
 If there is, zip it up and ping `@williums#0001` in the BSMG #support channel.
 Thank you!

 ### 2.3 The game is extremely laggy after installing mods